emilianmanoleuni/ESP-DOMOTIC-SYSTEM/README.md

  * 12V fan

 ### Software requirements
 You will need [Code Composer Studio](https://www.ti.com/tool/CCSTUDIO) installed with [DriverLib](https://www.ti.com/tool/MSPDRIVERLIB) to compile and run the code on the MSP.
-You will also need [Arduino IDE 2.x](https://www.arduino.cc/en/software) to run the ESPs.
+You will also need [Arduino IDE 1.x](https://www.arduino.cc/en/software) to run the ESPs.
+>Using the 2.x version of the IDE may cause some bugs with the file system

 ## Project Layout